JayBazuzi/SimpleVersioning/README.md

  - New functionality.
  - Marking old features as deprecated.

-### If even the tiniest backwards incompatible changes to the public API require a major version bump, won't I end up at version 42.0 very rapidly?
+### If even the tiniest backwards incompatible changes to the public API require a major version bump, won't I end up with a large version number like 1337.0 very rapidly?

-Maybe.
-Why is this a problem?
+Sure.
+I don't see this as a problem.

 ### What about fixing security issues?